 Supervised Work Experience I. (2) Prerequisites: Consent of instructor and completion of at least one semester of advanced coursework in Utility Line Worker Technology.

-A cooperative program between industry and education and is designed to integrate the student's technical studies with
+A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
+Nine hours per week.

 Welding Technology (WLT)